Something that the Christian faith has in common with mainstream Western culture is an opposition to racism.

 This brings us to mixed-race marriages.

 I can remember a brief conversation I had a few years ago with a Christian who was opposed to mixed-race marriages.
-He said that God had created distinct races, and that people should therefore aim to preserve the distinctions by not having mixed-race children.
+He said that God had created distinct ethnic groups, and that people should therefore aim to preserve the distinctions by not having mixed-race children.

 Although there are far fewer Christians holding this view than there used to be, a number still believe this.

-In the case of the man I spoke too, it has to be said that there was nothing remotely racist about what he said.
-In no way did he hate or look down on anyone because of their ethnicity.
+In the case of the man I spoke to, it has to be said that there was nothing racist about what he said.
 He was simply concerned that people fall in line with God’s creation.

 Nevertheless, I am sure that his view was mistaken.
-The Bible doesn’t speak against mixed-race marriages per se, and at times it implies that they meet with God’s approval.
+The Bible doesn’t speak against mixed-race marriages in and of themselves, and at times it implies that they meet with God’s approval.

 The Old Testament

-It is true that in the Old Testament we sometimes find Jews being forbidden to marry Gentiles (e.g., Deuteronomy 7:3-4; Ezra 9:1-10:44).
-But the big concern with Jews marrying Gentiles in Old Testament times seems to have been a moral rather than an ethnic one.
-There was a grave danger that these Gentiles would lead Jews to worship false gods (e.g., Deuteronomy 7:3-4; 1 Kings 11:1-8).
+It is true that in the Old Testament we sometimes find Jews being forbidden to marry Gentiles (e.g., Deut 7:3-4; Ezra 9:1-10:44).
+But the big concern with Jews marrying Gentiles in those days seems to have been a moral rather than an ethnic one.
+There was a grave danger that these Gentiles would lead Jews to worship false gods (e.g., Deut 7:3-4; 1 Kings 11:1-8).

-Even in the Old Testament, however, we find examples of Jews in mixed-race marriages that seem to be approved by God.
+Even in the Old Testament, however, we find examples of Jews in mixed-race marriages that are clearly approved by God.

 (Scripture readings in this article are from the English Standard Version.)

-It is true that God’s rebuke seems to be at least mostly because they were assuming more importance than they should have, not specifically because they had criticised Moses’ mixed-race marriage.
+It is true that God’s rebuke seems to be at least mostly because Miriam and Aaron were assuming more importance than they should have, not specifically because they had criticised Moses’ marriage.

-Numbers 12:1-8, then, stands as a good piece of biblical evidence that mixed-race marriages are not in themselves displeasing to God.
+Numbers 12:1-9, then, stands as a strong piece of biblical evidence that mixed-race marriages are not in themselves displeasing to God.

 The book of Ruth views this mixed-race marriage entirely positively.